nmarcetic/messenger-app/README.md

  **Now go to `localhost:3030` in your browser to see it in action.**

 ## Docker
-The application is not yet fully containerized,  [docker-compose](https://docs.docker.com/compose/) is responsible for out composition, for now we just run MongoDB container to avoid installing MongoDB on local env.
+The application is not yet fully containerized,  [docker-compose](https://docs.docker.com/compose/) is responsible to spin our composition, for now we just run MongoDB container to avoid installing MongoDB on local env.
 ```bash
 docker-compose up -d
 ```